Shortages related to the COVID-19 pandemic: Improvised ventilators

 The Open Source Ventilator's OpenLung project, an open source, low resource, quick deployment mechanical ventilator design that uses a bag valve mask (BVM or Ambu-bag) as a core component.

 The United Kingdom identified a ventilator shortage in 2016 during the NHS's Exercise Cygnus, but government stockpiles remained insufficient.
 In March, the British government called for industry to make ventilators for the NHS.
 Dyson and Babcock revealed plans to create 30,000 ventilators.
 The Ventilator Challenge involved companies such as Airbus, Rolls-Royce and Ford.
 This was seen as inadequate; the proposed ventilators would not have been usable in hospitals.
 None of the companies reached the final stages of testing and the majority were unneeded.

 Another strategy is to modify circuits to ventilate multiple patients simultaneously from one ventilator.
 Anesthetist Dr. Alan Gauthier from Ontario, Canada, demonstrated turning one single-patient ventilator into a nine-patient device thanks to a 2006 YouTube video by 2 doctors from Detroit.
 This and similar methods described for ventilator sharing used T-shaped tubes to split airflow and multiply the number of patients provided with respiratory support.
 Ventilator sharing was limited by differing lung compliance between the patients (leading to different, possibly harmful, differences in tidal volume delivered to each patient), pendelluft between patients in the circuit, as well as the potential to spread pathogens between the patients.

 In Ireland, volunteers started the Open Source Ventilator Project in collaboration with medical staff.

 The fully open-source PVP-1 ventilator, developed at Princeton University.

 In the United States, various teams such at MIT or Princeton developed open ventilator technology.

-In Italy, a local journalist and journal director Nunzia Vallini of the Giornale di Brescia (Brescia Daily) was informed that nearby Chiani hospital was running out of valves which mix oxygen with air and are therefore a critical part of reanimation devices.
-The valves supplier was itself out of stock leading to patient deaths.
-Vallini contacted FabLab founder Massimo Temporelli, who invited Michele Faini, an expert in additive manufacturing and a research and development designer at Lonati SpA to join a 3D printing effort.
-When the supplier refused to share design specifics, they reverse-engineered the valves and produced a not-for-profit series for local hospitals.
-Ventilator splitter valves were used as a last-resort.

 Hackers of the Ventilator Project proposed to re-purpose CPAP machines (sleep-apnea masks) as ventilators, hacking single ventilators to split air-flow and treat multiple patients, and using grounded aircraft as treatment facilities to leverage their oxygen-mask-per-seat infrastructure.
 Engineers familiar with device design and production, medical professionals familiar with existing respiratory devices and lawyers able to navigate FDA regulations were participants among the 350 volunteers involved.
 The central avenue of exploration was to abandon advanced features, including electronics and patient monitoring, to focus solely on respiration by pressured airflow.
 The group used an old Harry Diamond Laboratories "emergency army respirator" model to study.